By Mike Kocsis | 10 minutes read | Last updated: August 14, 2025 Categories: Testosterone

 - Low self-esteem

-Experiencing symptoms can be unsettling, and while they may align with various conditions, it’s crucial to recognize that they are not exclusive to one specific cause.
-Fatigue, hot flashes, or changes in energy levels may be indicative of several underlying issues.
+Fatigue, hot flashes, or changes in energy levels may be indicative of several underlying health problems.
 Therefore, should you ever find yourself grappling with such symptoms, it is highly advisable to seek the expertise of a medical professional.

-Your doctor will run a few tests.
-If they suspect you’re testosterone deficient, they may include a testosterone blood test.
 Testosterone blood tests measure the total testosterone concentration in your blood serum.
-It is mostly conducted early in the morning as men have a higher testosterone level during this time period.
 Your doctor may ask you to have this test several times, as testosterone levels can fluctuate for multiple reasons.
-Click here to find our more about testosterone blood tests

 - Testicular cancer